rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 Did you implement `amIFooOrBar`, great, let's move on.

-Subtyping and assignments work as everyone would expect for the object types (roughly speaking, you can assign object with more fields to object with fewer fields):
+Subtyping in object types will feel familiar to OO developers.
+Roughly speaking, you can assign object with more properties to object with fewer properties:

 ```JavaScript
 type FooAndBar = {foo: string, bar: string} //more general